amooo-ooo/amooo-ooo/README.md

 # Hello!
-I'm Amor, and I'm a senior secondary student interested in software development and anything to do with technology and design.
+I'm Amor, a self-taught, senior secondary student interested in software development and anything to do with technology and design.
 At the moment, most of my work involves full-stack development.
 You will often see me working with languages including Python, JavaScript and C++.
 Below are a few of the technologies I frequently use for projects.
 ##

 <img align="left" src="https://raw.githubusercontent.com/amooo-ooo/MIcons/main/src/python.svg?" width=28>